varphi-online/wgraphc/README.md

 - [ ] KaTeX rendering of input/evaluated expression for better looking results
 - [ ] 3D grid rendering for more types of complex ouput visualization.
 - [ ] Lua/Pyton based scripting api for changing things

 ---

+Note: I am writing this project alongside learning Rust, so in the event that I learn any new paridigms or design patterns that I want/need to impl.
+I will add them here:

+- [ ] Debug "mode" to only compile console_log!'s when told.

+---